SoraAurora/SoraHub_Private/README.md

 # Step 1
 Download/Copy SoraHub_Load.lua
 # Step 2
 Paste or Open SoraHub_Load.lua in your exploit.
-Supported Exploits are Krnl and Synapse
+Supported Exploits are ONLY Krnl cuz alot of exploiters dun have muny for paid software thus freebies :D
-# Step 3

 Inject & Execute , follow the instructions on the popup and u can get the public key
 # Step 4
 Have Fun!